Most cancer-related deaths come from metastases, the spread of cancer cells from a primary tumor to surrounding tissues or distant organs.

 However, chemotherapy sometimes can cause inflammation, which boosts metastasis.

-In a previous study from Emory University, researchers found that an anti-inflammatory drug called ketorolac could help stop cancer metastasis if given before surgery.
+In a recent study published in the Journal of Clinical Investigation, researchers found that an anti-inflammatory drug called ketorolac could help stop cancer metastasis if given before surgery.

 The therapy can trigger the immune system to eliminate metastatic cancer cells.